Help Red Wolves

 Conservation and reintroduction have not only helped to keep the species from extinction, but restore the ecosystems where they once lived.
 As key predators, Red Wolves maintain the balance and population of the different species they prey upon.

-The Red Wolf Species Survival Plan continues to be an outstanding example of successful zoo-based conservation.
+The Red Wolf Saving Animals from Extinction (SAFE) program continues to be an outstanding example of successful zoo-based conservation.
 With the future of the Red Wolf still in question, biologists continue to study these amazing animals to help ensure their continued survival.